-The Caps Lock key is a computer keyboard toggle key that enables or disables all the letters from being typed in uppercase.
-When the Caps Lock key is enabled, the keyboard types "LIKE THIS" and when it is disabled, the keyboard types "like this."
-The picture shows an example of the keyboard LED's that indicate if keyboard toggle keys are enabled or disabled.
-In this example, the num lock key is currently the only enabled key, indicated by the blue LED.
-When Caps Lock is enabled the Caps Lock indicator will illuminate.
+Caps Lock is a toggle key on a computer keyboard that causes all letters typed to be in uppercase until disabled.
+For example, when the Caps Lock key is enabled, the typed letters appear "LIKE THIS" and when it is disabled, they appear "like this."
+The picture shows keyboard LEDs that indicate whether or not the various toggle keys are enabled.
+In this example, the blue LED indicates that Caps Lock enabled.

-Tip: When typing anything on the Internet, never talk in all uppercase, it is considered improper etiquette and most readers see this as YELLING.
+Tip: When engaging others on the Internet, characters in all uppercase are considered improper etiquette as most readers interpret them as YELLING.

 Where is the Caps Lock key on the keyboard?

 Below is an overview of a computer keyboard with the Caps Lock key highlighted in blue.

 To activate Caps Lock, press the key once.
 The indicator LED for Caps Lock should come on to show that it is enabled.
 To disable, turn off, or unlock the Caps Lock key, press the key again.
 The indicator LED for Caps Lock should turn off to show that it is disabled.

 Where is the Caps Lock on smartphones and tablets

 The Caps Lock function on the default keyboards included with smartphones and tablets works differently than the keyboard key.
 If you want to type in all caps on a phone or tablet, double-tap the key that looks like an up arrow.
 If done properly, the arrow has an underline and remains active until tapped again.